-Shortly after I returned from my trip, in mid-October, Chris threw me a big 40th birthday party.
-Even my parents, along with my aunt and her partner, flew in from Michigan; Ben, Alex, and many other Schmidt’s employees attended; and our tight-knit group of friends from the days of working together at the children’s center, along with other longtime friends showed up.
+Shortly after I returned from my trip, in mid-October, Chris threw me a big fortieth birthday party.
+So many people showed up: my parents (who flew in from Michigan, along with my aunt and her partner), Ben, Alex, and many other Schmidt’s employees, our tight-knit group of friends from the days of working together at the children’s center, and other longtime friends.
 All of my favorite people were in one room together, at a nice venue near the river downtown, with catered food, special cocktails, music, and a photo booth.
 Looking around the room, I felt overcome by an enormous sense of gratitude for the people who had been by my side and supported me in their own special ways.
 It simultaneously felt like a lifetime ago and like no time had passed at all since I moved to Portland and started this new life.
 It was bewildering and amazing to think of all that had happened since then.
 Chris.
 Oliver.
 Schmidt’s.
 Discovering a way to help manage my voice.
 I gave a short toast, thanking everyone profusely for being there, especially Chris, for being my partner in so many ways throughout it all.
-As a final surprise, he had made a slideshow of my life, narrated by Oliver’s sweet voice, which was so beautiful and perfect, it left me in tears (and still does, every time).
+As a final surprise, he had made a slideshow of my life, narrated by Oliver’s sweet voice, which was so beautiful and perfect, it left me in tears (and still does, every time I rewatch it).
 So much was changing and so much was still undetermined, but in that moment, I felt only the warm, loving presence of my friends and family, of being celebrated, and of having made it this far.

 Close

 In early November, we received disturbing news from Goldman Sachs: one of the two strategics interested in acquiring Schmidt’s had pulled out.
 Evidently they’d chosen to “go another route.”
 It was exactly what I’d feared: the whole deal could fall apart without warning.
-If that strategic could change course so abruptly, then certainly the other, Unilever, might do the same.
+If that strategic could change course so abruptly, then Unilever, the other, might certainly do the same.

 To make matters worse, we soon found out that one of our competitors had been acquired.
 We were aware of this particular competitor’s increasing popularity and knew they were pitching to potential acquirers, but we didn’t think they’d get picked up so soon.
 What did this mean for our potential deal?
 Would their valuation amount impact our own?
 Schmidt’s had been around longer, had significant retail distribution, and for many other reasons, we viewed our company as more valuable.
 But a lower offer for them might result in a lower one for us, too.
 I hated to think about how the large company that had backed out knew so much about our strategies now, having sat through multiple presentations about our capabilities and receiving so much information through the diligence process.
 Even with NDAs signed, it felt unsettling.
 The entire situation was destabilizing, both personally and for the business.